psu13/mutable-hakyll/draft/quantum.md

 ### Break Time

-At this point we have put together almost all of the formalism that we need to talk about measurement.
+At this point we have put together almost all of the formalism that we need.
 But this post has gone on too long, so I am going to make you read yet another part to get to the real point of this entire exercise.
 Meanwhile, here is a quick summary of what we have so far:

 1. States are vectors in a [Hilbert space](https://en.wikipedia.org/wiki/Hilbert_space).